 Flower Garden Maintenance – Water

 I’m going to keep watering as simple as I can.
-There is no hard fast rule when it comes to watering flowers, so here are some tips:
+There is no hard fast rule when it comes to watering flowers (or vegetables), so here are some tips:

 - When planting new flowers, or transplants, I make sure they are watered at least every other day.